Top Labrador Breeders NSW Australia You Need To See

 CURRENT LABRADOR PUPPIES

-We do not have any puppies available now.
-Our Labrador Puppy Update page will normally have details of puppies available.
+We have puppies available now.
+Our Labrador Puppy Update page will normally have details of puppies available, and our next litter is expected.
 We try and post updates often.

 Most of our Labrador puppies go to their new families in the Sydney, Newcastle, and Central Coast regions, with some going to the Mid North Coast and Far North coast regions.
 Some pups also go to homes throughout NSW and also interstate.
 Transport can be arranged if desired.
 This can include by road and/or by air.
 Please note that we do not export puppies.
 More details, including costs, for example, are available on our Labrador puppies for sale NSW page.